 - Enable/disable communication over the peering connection between instances in your VPC and an EC2-Classic instance that's linked to the peer VPC.

 - Enable/disable the ability to resolve public DNS hostnames to private IP addresses when queried from instances in the peer VPC.

-If the peered VPCs are in the same AWS account, you can enable DNS resolution for queries from the local VPC.
+If the peered VPCs are in the same Amazon Web Services account, you can enable DNS resolution for queries from the local VPC.
 This ensures that queries from the local VPC resolve to private IP addresses in the peer VPC.
-This option is not available if the peered VPCs are in different AWS accounts or different Regions.
-For peered VPCs in different AWS accounts, each AWS account owner must initiate a separate request to modify the peering connection options.
+This option is not available if the peered VPCs are in different different Amazon Web Services accounts or different Regions.
+For peered VPCs in different Amazon Web Services accounts, each Amazon Web Services account owner must initiate a separate request to modify the peering connection options.
 For inter-region peering connections, you must use the Region for the requester VPC to modify the requester VPC peering options and the Region for the accepter VPC to modify the accepter VPC peering options.
 To verify which VPCs are the accepter and the requester for a VPC peering connection, use the DescribeVpcPeeringConnections